Bronx Zoo: Madagascar!

-Madagascar!, which opened on June 20, 2008, recreates various habitats found on the island of Madagascar and contains a variety of wildlife from the island, including lemurs, lesser hedgehog tenrecs, fossas, Nile crocodiles, radiated tortoises, greater vasa parrots and highly endangered cichlids.
+Madagascar!, which opened on June 20, 2008, recreates various habitats found on the island of Madagascar and contains a variety of wildlife from the island, including lemurs, fossas, Nile crocodiles, radiated tortoises, greater vasa parrots and highly endangered cichlids.
 Ring-tailed lemurs, collared lemurs, red ruffed lemurs, crowned lemurs, and Coquerel's sifakas are the lemur species held in the exhibit.
 Madagascar! holds the first two ring-tailed mongoose in the United States and is home to over 100,000 Madagascar hissing cockroaches that can be named for $10 around Valentine's Day.
 The exhibit has multiple educational displays focusing on the many threats to the survival of these species as well as the WCS's conservation work in Madagascar.
 The building was converted from the former Lion House, which had opened in 1903 and closed by the late 1980s.
-The exhibit also has tomato frogs.
+The exhibit also has tomato frogs and Henkel's leaf-tailed geckos.

 Mouse House

 The Mouse House is a small building home to various species of small mammals, particularly rodents.
 The building features both diurnal and nocturnal areas and a row of outdoor cages which, during the summer months, are home to a variety of small primates, many of which are former monkey house inhabitants.
-Species include short-eared elephant shrews, eastern spiny mice, western spotted skunks, fennec foxes, Senegal bushbabies, Damaraland mole-rats and long-tailed chinchillas.
+Species include black and rufous elephant shrews, eastern spiny mice, harvest mice, common degus, African pouched rats, northern Luzon giant cloud rats, lesser hedgehog tenrecs, Damaraland mole-rats, northern treeshrews, long-tailed chinchillas, and feathertail gliders.

 Aquatic Bird House

 The current Aquatic Bird House opened on September 24, 1964, on the foundation of the original house, which was opened on November 8, 1899, with the rest of the zoo.
 The building features a multitude of mostly open-fronted enclosures mainly focusing on coastal and wetland habitats and the species that rely on them.
 Scarlet ibises, roseate spoonbills, anhingas, boat-billed herons and Madagascar crested ibises are among the residents here.
-The exhibit also features an outdoor pond home to a flock of American flamingos and a large aviary home to greater and lesser adjutants.
+The exhibit also features an outdoor pond home to a flock of American flamingos and a large aviary home for lesser adjutant storks.

 The zoo is one of only three zoos in North America working with the endangered storks and has bred them several times, including the hatching of two chicks on June 27 and August 15, 2015.
 The Aquatic Bird House is also home to another endangered stork species: the Storm's stork.
 The zoo is one of only two in the United States working with this species; the other being the San Diego Zoo.
 In May 2014, the zoo opened a new nocturnal enclosure for a North Island brown kiwi in the building, and in May 2015, a colony of Australian little penguins from the Taronga Zoo were added.